AVDambeck/yabec/books/rulebook/phases/3-conflict.md

-# Conflic
+# Conflict
+Short burst of turn based combat, also covers chases.

 ## Basic
 ### Time
 One *conflict* takes one dungeon *turn*.
 Time within *conflict* measured in rounds.
-#### Exaustin
+#### Exaustion
-At the end of the 6th round, and each round after, all creatures still involved in the combat take 1 damage.
+At the end of the 9th round, and each round after, all creatures still involved in the combat take 1 damage.
 ### Mapping
 During conflict, it's possible to reference a map, but adding to a map is impossible.
 The dungeon master will not make *map calls*.
 See page X
 ### Movement